zendframework/zend-math/doc/book/zend.math.introduction.md

 uses different approaches.
-If PHP 7 is running we used the cryptographically secure pseudo-random functions [random_bytes](http://php.net/manual/en/function.random-bytes.php) and [random_int](http://php.net/manual/en/function.random-int.php), otherwise we use the [Mcrypt](http://it.php.net/manual/en/book.mcrypt.php) extension or /dev/urandom source with a mixer function provided by .
+If PHP 7 is running we used the cryptographically secure pseudo-random functions [random_bytes](http://php.net/manual/en/function.random-bytes.php) and [random_int](http://php.net/manual/en/function.random-int.php), otherwise we use the [Mcrypt](http://it.php.net/manual/en/book.mcrypt.php) extension or /dev/urandom source.
 If you don't have a secure random source in your environment the component will use the library [ircmaxell/RandomLib](https://github.com/ircmaxell/RandomLib) with a medium strength generator.